EFG 360

 EFG 360 is EFG Hermes’ flagship investor platform — the lens through which institutional and high-net-worth clients see their portfolio across asset classes, currencies, and products.
 The incumbent product had grown by accretion: dozens of reports, inconsistent terminology, and a navigation structure that mapped to the bank’s org chart rather than to the questions its clients asked.

 We inventoried those questions.
 Fewer than twenty recurred across the bulk of meetings.
-That became the spine of the rebuild: every top-level view in EFG 360 answered one of those questions directly, rather than showing raw data and expecting the user to assemble it.
+That number — under twenty — became the spine of the rebuild: every top-level view in EFG 360 answered one of those questions directly, rather than showing raw data and expecting the user to assemble the answer themselves.

 Approach

-We reframed the navigation around client intent, not product taxonomy.
-Performance, exposure, activity, and changes became the four primary lenses.
+We reframed the navigation around client intent: performance, exposure, activity, and changes became the four primary lenses.
 Each was designed so a relationship manager could land on it during a call and answer the question in under fifteen seconds.
 Tables stayed where tables worked; we didn’t reach for charts as decoration.

 Solution